The New Children’s Museum San Diego

 Paint Studio

 The outdoor patio of the children’s museum features a fantastic paint studio.
 When we visited, there was a covered wagon, cacti and fence to be painted with the colour of the day!
-Now the Paint Studio features a 1950s Dodge truck.
-The paint, of course, washes off very easily and there’s a row of sinks nearby.

 New Children's Museum, San Diego, CA